 NYC Therapy for College Students and Young Adults

-As a former NYC college professor and academic, I understand the unique pressures faced by undergraduate and graduate students.
-Managing academics while navigating a vibrant social scene can feel overwhelming.
-I’ve helped many students find balance and resilience.
+As a former NYC college professor and academic, I understand the unique pressures facing undergraduate and graduate students.
+Balancing demanding academics with a fast-moving social environment can feel overwhelming.
+I’ve helped many students find stability, confidence, and resilience during these years.

-Support for Young Adults Facing the Challenges of NYC College Life
+Support for Young Adults Navigating College Life in New York City

 Empower Your Personal Growth and Self-Discovery